 FIDO UAF (UNIVERSAL AUTHENTICATION FRAMEWORK)

-FIDO UAF also contains constructs and specifications for creating and configuring different policies for authentication as well as transaction verification where the private key on the client device is used to sign various transaction data such as financial transaction amount in recipients so that the information cannot be tampered with in the event that it’s intercepted.
+FIDO UAF also contains constructs and specifications for creating and configuring different policies for authentication as well as transaction verification where the private key on the client device is used to sign various transaction data.
+These could include financial transaction amounts so that the information cannot be tampered with in the event that it is intercepted.
 This standard is leveraged by global organizations to improve security and user experience for both consumers and their workforce.

 “Google Chrome is dedicated to building a better web, and allowing developers to interact with secure keystores in a structured way helps us continue this mission.
 As a founding member of the U2F and FIDO2 working groups within FIDO, we’re excited for the launch of these standards and look forward to our continued collaboration.”

 – Sam Srinivas, Product Management Director, Cloud Security, Google